-This post is the second blog post in a seven-post series.
-If you want to see all the posts in the series check out Recap: Privacy Engineering Practice and Respect 2020.
+This post is the second blog post in a seven-post series recapping the PEPR 2020 conference.
+If you're wondering what PEPR is or want to see the other PEPR conference recaps check out this post!

 - Building and Deploying a Privacy-Preserving Data Analysis Platform

 - A Differentially Private Data Analytics API at Scale

 - Improving Usability of Differential Privacy at Scale

 Building and Deploying a Privacy Preserving Data Analysis Platform

 In Building and Deploying a Privacy Preserving Data Analysis Platform, Frederick Jansen presents lessons learned by deploying Secure Multiparty Computation (MPC) to answer questions about wage disparity.

 Frederick suggests one of the biggest barriers to implement MPC is communicating the technical capabilities to stakeholders and developing a sense of trust.
 There was uncertainty whether organizations could participate due to various legislation and contractual obligations.
 The speaker shared a few analogies which worked to varying degrees to explain MPC at an approachable level for less technical stakeholders.

 While there is existing Business to Business drop-in infrastructures for MPC, it was not accessible or scalable to a large number of non-technical businesses with limited support.
 Data validation and correction was a difficult problem and was potentially attributed to poor planning and bad assumptions.
 There are also several issues associated with quantifying privacy risks in MPC e.g., how many participants are needed and which algorithms are appropriate?

 A Differentially Private Data Analytics API at Scale